nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Postconditions:
 - The birthday is stored in the contact’s profile, and a reminder will be triggered for the Salesperson close to the date.

 ---

-I will now cover use cases related to the **Help Command**, **Delete Contact**, and **Clear All Contacts** features, continuing the detailed format and referencing other use cases where applicable.

----